The End Table

 What is The Reclamation Project?
 Read on...

-t.
+There used to be a room attached to the back of our garage.
+It was old and creaky and smelly and leaning slightly to the left.
 I once had visions of using it as a workshop or an office-- until the insurance people said that it wasn't to code, it was built too close to the property line, and it looked like it was gonna cave in on itself and maim somebody.

 So we tore it down.
 And by "we" I mean a group of four of us did it and we didn't hire a crew of demolitioners.
 At the base of this so-called room, we found that the brilliant constructioners built it up on top of sheets of plywood nailed to some 2x4's laid flat on the ground.
 No concrete foundation, no pressure treated lumber, no vapor barrier, no nothing.
 Good stuff, yo.